syncfusion-content/blazor-docs/blazor/pdfviewer-2/open-pdf-file/from-azure-blob-storage.md

 ---
 layout: post
-title: Open PDF files from Azure in SfPdfViewer Component | Syncfusion&reg;
+title: Open PDF files from Azure in SfPdfViewer Component | Syncfusion
-description: Learn here all about how to Open PDF files from Azure Blob Storage in Syncfusion&reg; Blazor SfPdfViewer component and much more details.
+description: Learn here all about how to Open PDF files from Azure Blob Storage in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug